Design and Technology

 Key Stage 3

-Year 7 students who have opted for the subject are currently learning a vast range of Textiles based skills once a fortnight.
-Skills such as; dyeing & printing, computerised embroidery & applique.
+Year 7-9 students have the opportunity to learn a vast range of Textiles based skills such as; dyeing & printing, computerised embroidery & applique.

 This enjoyable course can lead to a wide range of career opportunities such as Fashion Design, Science and Technology and Marketing and Advertising in the Textiles industry.
 Students find this course is a good foundation for A’ Level Textiles Technology.
 Many of our students go on to secure places at the top Universities in the UK & EIRE.